GitJit-max/learning-linux/chapter/09-multi-user.md

 > [!NOTE]
 > Name of the progman: **sudo** stands for *super user do* and originates from the verb *to supervise*, i.e. to be in charge of somebody or something and make sure that everything is done correctly, safely, etc.

-#### A better way to grant elevated rights [^sudo-hist]
+#### A better way to grant elevated rights

 In the early 1980's the standard way of executing commands as a superuser was using the ` $ su root↵ ` command, which enables the user to switch to a superuser mode (username root).
-While this did the trick, it opened a lot of opportunities for human error; It was just too easy to forget you’re in root mode and end up causing inadvertent damage to the system.
+While this did the trick, it opened a lot of opportunities for human error; It was just too easy to forget you’re in root mode and end up causing inadvertent damage to the system. [^sudo-hist]

 Bob Coggeshall and Cliff Spencer thought of a better way working at the SUNY/Buffalo Computer Science at the time.
 Instead of constantly switching, why not simply create a tool that enables executing individual commands as a superuser, without changing the actual user id in the shell.
 The ` $ sudo ` command was born an slowly began to make its way into other research groups and was formally open sourced in 1985.
 Today sudo counts 9944 lines of code (up from 153 lines in the original release) and is maintained by Todd C. Miller.
-Over 30 years in age, it still continues to receive code contributions and regularly issues new releases.
+Over 30 years in age, it still continues to receive code contributions and regularly issues new releases. [^sudo-hist]

 [^sudo-hist]: [Aleksandar Bradic - Inventing the Unix sudo command, published 2014](https://hackaday.com/2014/05/28/interview-inventing-the-unix-sudo-command/)